LinSharp/yam/README.md

 # Yam
-A simple human readable, data oriented configuration language.
+A simple human writable, data oriented configuration language.
 Yam is a tuber.

 ## Syntax